kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

           * by holding two different types of pairs: _constkey_pair, where member first is 'const Key'; and _pair, where member
           * first is 'Key'.
           *
-          * Note 1: Anonymous unions do not implicitly destruct their members, so we do so explicitly.
+          * Note 1: Anonymous unions do not implicitly destruct their members.
+Therefore we must explicitly call their destructors within
+          *         KeyValue::~KeyValue().
           * Note 2: A user declared destructor by default causes the move constructor and move assignment to be not declared, so
-          * we declare and defined them.
+          *         we explictily declare and defined them.
           */

        union KeyValue {